Pet Vaccinations in Newmarket and York Region

-Our team of doctors and professionally trained staff are also staunch believers in preventative health care for your pet.
+North Yonge Veterinary Hospital takes pride in the pet health care services we provide including pet vaccinations for cats and dogs.
+Our team of Veterinarians and professionally trained staff are firm believers in preventative health care for your pet.

-This is why we encourage pet vaccinations as it will help your pet in so many ways.
-Keep in mind the importance of vaccinations as it will help protect your pet against certain diseases that are associated with viruses or even bacteria.
-In some case these can be life threatening for your pet, or highly infectious which can prove costly for certain treatments.
-We stress to all our clients the need for annual vaccinations and annual examinations for your pet (bi-annual for older pets).
+This is why we encourage pet vaccinations.
+Pet Vaccinations help to protect pets against certain diseases that are associated with viruses or even bacteria.
+In some case these can be life threatening for your pet, or highly infectious.
+As a result, we stress the need for annual vaccinations and annual examinations for your pet (bi-annual for older pets).

 Some vaccines can be given every three years while others have to be given annually.
 However, it is important that every pet have an annual examination.

-Vaccinations for your puppy and kitten are a must.
-Here’s why:
+Vaccinations for Your Puppy and Kitten are a Must

 At first, many people ask why they should vaccinate their pet.
 Well, it’s really quite simple.
-First of all, rabies vaccinations are required by law and you could receive a fine for not vaccinating your pet.
+First of all, rabies vaccinations are required by law in Ontario and you could receive a fine for not vaccinating your pet.
 Second, reputable pet grooming, boarding/kennel and veterinary hospitals will not accept pets if they are not vaccinated.
-Third, vaccinations thwart off a plethora of serious diseases and array of illnesses that can be life-threatening and debilitating.
-Fourth, it is important to vaccinate your pet simply because it also protects you, your family and the community at large against rabies which might be fatal.
+Third, vaccinations prevent a number of serious diseases and illnesses that can be life-threatening and debilitating.
+Fourth, it is important to vaccinate your pet simply because it also protects you, your family and the community at large against rabies.
 And finally, vaccinations are a must before spaying and neutering.

-At North Yonge Veterinary Hospital, we believe in educating pet owners on the importance of vaccinations.
+At North Yonge Veterinary Hospital, we believe in educating pet owners on the importance of pet vaccinations.

 It is important you know that when any vaccine is given to an animal, there is a slight risk that your pet may have a reaction, like an allergy.
 These reactions can range from relatively mild facial swelling and hives, to more serious cases of vomiting, diarrhea, difficulty breathing, and collapse.
 As in humans, vaccines can rarely cause other diseases such as immune disease and a rare form of cancer called fibrosarcoma.